rajdataengineer55-lang/trustlyads/DOCUMENTATION.md

 #### Offer Management Table (`src/components/manage-offers.tsx`)

-- Displays all offers in a table format for easy scanning.
+- Displays all offers in a table, allowing the admin to easily manage them.
 - **Analytics:** Shows the `views` and `clicks` for each offer.
 - **Status Badge:** A visual indicator shows if an offer is `Visible` or `Hidden`.
-- **Actions Menu:** A dropdown menu provides all management functions:
+- **Actions Menu:** A dropdown menu provides all management functions: Boost, Hide/Make Visible, Edit, and Delete.
-  - **Boost:** Calls the client-side `boostOffer` function.
-  - **Hide/Make Visible:** Toggles the `isHidden` flag in Firestore.
-  - **Edit:** Opens the `AdGenerator` component in a dialog, pre-filled with the offer's data.
-  - **Delete:** Triggers a confirmation dialog before permanently deleting the offer from Firestore.

 ### 3.5.
 Public User Experience

 #### Homepage (`src/app/page.tsx`)

 - **Filtering & Searching:** The homepage maintains state for `selectedCategory`, `selectedLocation`, `sortOption`, and `searchTerm`.
-- These state variables are passed down to `FeaturedOffers` and `Filters` components.
-- The `FeaturedOffers` component then filters the global list of offers from `OffersContext` based on these props before rendering them.
+- These state variables are used by the `FeaturedOffers` component to filter the global list of offers from `OffersContext` before rendering them.

 #### Offer Details Page (`src/app/offer/[id]/page.tsx`)

 - **Data Fetching:** Uses the `useParams()` hook to get the offer `id` from the URL and `getOfferById()` from `OffersContext` to find the correct offer data.
+The component now includes robust loading and not-found states to prevent rendering errors.
 - **View Tracking:** On first load, it calls `incrementOfferView(id)` to log a view for the ad.
 This is tracked in `sessionStorage` to prevent re-counting on page refresh.
-- **Conditional Contact Actions:** It checks if a user is signed in.
+- **Conditional Contact Actions:** It checks if a user is signed in to show contact buttons or a "Sign in" prompt.
-  - If **yes**, it displays the "Call", "Chat", and "Schedule" buttons.
-Clicking these buttons calls `incrementOfferClick(id)` before performing the action.
-  - If **no**, it displays a single "Sign in to Contact" button.
-- **Review System:** Signed-in users can submit a review using the form, which calls the `addReview()` function.
+- **Review System:** Signed-in users can submit a review, which calls the `addReview()` function.

 ### 3.6.
 Follower System (`src/lib/followers.ts`)

 - A simple system allowing users to "follow" the website.
-- `addFollower`: Creates a document in the `followers` collection using the user's UID as the document ID.
-- `removeFollower`: Deletes the document.
+- `addFollower` & `removeFollower`: Manages a user's follow status.
-- `getFollowersCount`: Sets up a real-time listener to the `followers` collection and returns the number of documents (followers), which is displayed in the header.
+- `getFollowersCount`: Uses an efficient `getCountFromServer` query to get the total number of followers.
-- `isFollowing`: Checks if a document for the current user's UID exists, used to determine the state of the "Follow" button.
+- `isFollowing`: Checks if a specific user is following.

 ---
 This documentation should serve as a solid foundation for understanding the application's inner workings.